 Shoulder pain is a common type of chronic pain and is particularly frequent in older populations, with rotator cuff problems occurring in nearly 25% of those over the age of 50.
 Some sports and careers can also contribute to shoulder pain, meaning most people will experience some amount of shoulder pain in their lives.
-Thankfully, Dr. Kenneth Alleyne at Eastern Orthopedics and Sports Medicine in Bloomfield and South Windsor, Connecticut, can treat many types of shoulder pain in a minimally invasive fashion, leading to a quick recovery.
+Thankfully, Dr. Kenneth Alleyne at Eastern Orthopedics and Sports Medicine in Bloomfield and South Windsor, Connecticut and Midtown East of New York, New York, can treat many types of shoulder pain in a minimally invasive fashion, leading to a quick recovery.
 To learn more, call Dr. Alleyne to schedule your consultation, or book online.

 Your shoulder is an incredibly mobile part of your body, able to span an enormous range of motion.
 Your shoulders let you do everything from lift an object over your head to throw a ball.
 But this great range of mobility makes your shoulder susceptible to injuries from a variety of sources.
 Some of the most common include: